low histamine smoothie recipe histamine intolerance granola

 Buckwheat, despite its name, doesn’t contain wheat or gluten at all.
 The smaller groats are great for a subtle crunch in your granola, while providing a rich source of nutrition through its mineral and antioxidant profiles.

-Now, you already know about the health benefits of beets and berries if you’ve tried my low histamine beet and berry smoothie recipe… But thicken it up with a little less water and more iced ingredients and it becomes a smoothie bowl you can eat with a spoon.
+Now, you already know about the health benefits of beets and berries if you’ve tried my low histamine beet and berry smoothie recipe… For this smoothie bowl, I suggest you thicken it up by adding a little less water and more iced ingredients to turn it into a delightful smoothie bowl you can eat with a spoon.

 Want a comprehensive list of low histamine foods that you can enjoy, guilt-free?
 Click below to get my free guide to histamine intolerance below, which will show you everything from what to eat, to how to reduce symptoms naturally!